GlacierProtocol/glacierprotocol.github.io/_docs/overview.md

 ### Self-Managed vs. Online Storage

-There is no such thing as perfect security, only degrees of security with corresponding trade-offs in time, money, convenience, etc. So the first question is: How much security are you willing to invest in?
+There is no such thing as perfect security, only degrees of security with corresponding trade-offs in time, money, convenience, etc.

 For most people, most of the time, the authors recommend storing Bitcoin using a high-quality online storage service.
 The pros and cons of the various online services are beyond the scope of this document, but most popular ones are fairly